sepidehpouyan/SCF-MSP430/README.md

   </pre>

 The security level of parameters can be set by **confidential** directive.
 Setting the confidential directive to true makes the parameter confidential.

+## Preparing binary files
+The C programs are being compiled once with the off-the-shelf LLVM backend for the MSP430, resulting in a vulnerable binary programme.
+You can find them as `*.vulnerable` in testcase folder.
+In addition, a second version of the assembly code is produced ( `*.nemdef` in testcase folder), where instructions in secret-dependent branches are balanced out with respect to the individual instructions’ execution times.